 However, it’s not uncommon to think of meetings as gaping wounds in our diaries stuffed with other people’s agendas.
 For all their potential, they can gobble up time more efficiently than a black hole.

 And time’s not the only victim of meetings.
 Without meaning to, they can fall foul of dominant viewpoints and personalities; a convenient soapbox for the loudest to shout from.
 This is especially true of online meetings, where you may find yourself waiting for your turn to speak, making the experience both exasperating and irritating.

 So how do you avoid the black hole/soap box syndrome that so many meetings suffer from?

 A lot of it is in the planning and careful deployment of the bits that wrap around the main point of the meeting and which, when executed well, help bring people on side and galvanise them to action.

-What is essential before, during and after the meeting is to communicate in a compelling way why this meeting is important, and to encouraging people to see their place in it: in essence, to employ the power of narrative in bringing people to the room in mind and body.
+What is essential before, during and after is to communicate why this meeting is important, and to encouraging people to see their place in it: in essence, to use the power of narrative and purpose in bringing people to the room in mind and spirit.

 Recognising all the voices in the room

 There’s no point in inviting people to a meeting if they don’t have an opportunity to contribute in some way.
 And without seeking people’s input you risk missing potentially interesting ideas or new ways to look at the challenge you are trying to unpick.
 However, it can be difficult to open up the conversation and encourage everyone, including those who are less inclined to speak, to contribute with confidence.

 To recognise the voices in the room, and to start a meeting off on a positive footing, invite people to introduce themselves, and to consider this question: